yaoaaron/Flight-delay-forecasting/README.md

 **This study adopts several time series methods, analyzes and predicts the flight delays using airline on-time performance data at the Chicago O’Hare International Airport (ORD).** <br>
 The model that achieves the highest accuracy power is selected for final consideration.

-The data for this analysis is taken from the Airline On-Time Performance Data from the [Bureau of Transportation Statistics (BTS)](https://www.transtats.bts.gov/ONTIME/)
+The data for this analysis is taken from the [Bureau of Transportation Statistics (BTS)](https://www.transtats.bts.gov/ONTIME/)

 ## Result
 * The MAPE of the model when given a set of new data is 8%.